-The Early Reviewer Program is an initiative in which Amazon themselves offer small incentives to buyers to leave a review for a product that is yet to get any.
-The program costs $60, and Amazon will continue to try to get reviewers for 12 months, or until you get five reviews through the program (whichever comes first).
+The Early Reviewer Program is an initiative in which Amazon offers small incentives to buyers to leave a review for a new product.
+The program costs $60, and Amazon will continue to ask for reviews for 12 months, or until you get five reviews through the program (whichever comes first).

 Space Out Review Requests

 A lot of sellers use Amazon autoresponders, email or Messenger to ask customers for reviews.

 With increased review velocity believed to trigger Amazon’s unusual review activity algorithm, it may be best to avoid a short-term spike in reviews.

 Though it might sound great to get a ton of reviews all at once, this is a suspicious signal to Amazon.
 Thus, it can result in an automated block on your listing.

 If you’re running a short-term, high-velocity promotion, such as a product launch, try not to send all your review request emails at the same time.
 For example, if you sell 30 units in a day, instead of sending 30 follow-up emails at the same time, send 10 one day, 10 the next, and 10 the next.

 If you’re using LandingCube, you may want to consider setting a daily promo code limit to effectively space out your coupon claims, and subsequent review requests.